dmis-lab/demographic-prediction/README.md

 This is our Pytorch implementation for the paper:

-Raehyun Kim and Hyunjae Kim (2019). *[Predicting Multiple Demographic Attributes with Task Specific Embedding Transformation and Attention Network.](https://arxiv.org/abs/1903.10144)* In Proceedings of Siam  Data Mining (SDM'19)
+Raehyun Kim and Hyunjae Kim (2019). *[Predicting Multiple Demographic Attributes with Task Specific Embedding Transformation and Attention Network.](https://arxiv.org/abs/1903.10144)* In Proceedings of SIAM International Conference on Data Mining (SDM'19)

 Please cite our paper if you use the code or datasets.